Yalo: 1967 war

-Post-2003 development
+21st century

 Since 2003, the Israeli NGO Zochrot ('Remember' in Hebrew) has lobbied the Jewish National Fund for permission to post signs designating the sites of the former Palestinian villages in Canada Park.
 After petitioning the Israeli High Court, permission was granted.
 However, subsequently the signs have been stolen or vandalized.

 Artistic representations

 Palestinian artist Sliman Mansour made Yalo the subject of one of his paintings.
 The work, named for the village, was one of a series of four on destroyed Palestinian villages that he produced in 1988; the others being Bayt Dajan, Imwas and Yibna.

 Demographics

 In 1922, at the beginning of British Mandate rule in Palestine, Yalo's population was 811.
 In 1931 the village's population increased to 963 people, according to a census by British Mandatory authorities.
 In Sami Hadawi's 1945 land and population survey, its population was 1,220 Arabs.

-Residents of Yalu were originally from several places, including Yatta, Halhul, Beit Jala, and Bayt Mahsir, as well as Egypt.